DoctorKisow/DoctorKisow/README.md

 [![doctorkisow](https://raw.githubusercontent.com/DoctorKisow/DoctorKisow/main/doctorkisow-banner.png)][3]

 ## Matthew R. Kisow, D.Sc.
-Matthew is a network engineer and educator whom is passionate about learning and sharing that knowledge with others, as publicly as possible.
-Technology has the power to build community, inspire creation and elevate people.
-I enjoy working with open-source software and open-source projects and endeavor to broaden technology and accessibility to everyone.
+Matthew is a network engineer and educator whom is passionate about learning and sharing his knowledge with others as publicly as possible.
+He believes that technology has the power to build community, inspire creation and elevate people to realize their full potential.
+Matthew enjoys learning about and working with open-source software, operating systems, hardware and building networks.
+In the classroom he actively encourages students to participate in their own learning by directing conversation and engaging other students.

 ## Skills
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=7353df)